ktaylor63/southeast/site/content/news/ultralight-migration-leads-20-endangered-whooping-cranes-into-georgia.md

 Many other flyway states, provinces, private individuals and conservation groups have joined forces with and support WCEP by donating resources, funding and personnel.
 More than 60 percent of the project’s estimated $1.6 million annual budget comes from private sources in the form of grants, public donations and corporate sponsorship.

-A Wisconsin Whooping Crane Management Plan that describes project goals and management and monitoring strategies shared and implemented by the partners is online at: [http://www.bringbackthecranes.org](http://dnr.wi.gov/org/land/er/birds/wcrane/wcraneplan.htm&linkname=http://dnr.wi.gov/org/land/er/birds/wcrane/wcraneplan.htm</a>.</p> <p>For more information on the project, its partners and how you can help,  visit the WCEP website at <a href=).
+A Wisconsin Whooping Crane Management Plan that describes project goals and management and monitoring strategies shared and implemented by the partners is online at: [http://www.bringbackthecranes.org](http://dnr.wi.gov/org/land/er/birds/wcrane/wcraneplan.htm).

 The U.S. Fish and Wildlife Service is the principal federal agency responsible for conserving, protecting and enhancing fish, wildlife and plants and their habitats for the continuing benefit of the American people.
 Visit the Service’s website at [http://www.fws.gov](http://www.fws.gov/) or [http://www.fws.gov/southeast](http://www.fws.gov/southeast).

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs